* Borrowing costs rise at Italian bond auction

 * Bernanke expected to reiterate support for Fed stimulus

-Italian 10-year debt costs climbed more than half a percentage point at the auction, raising concerns the euro zone debt crisis could re-emerge in the region’s third largest economy.
+At the auction there was healthy demand for bonds, but Italian 10-year debt costs climbed more than half a percentage point, raising concerns the euro zone debt crisis could re-emerge in the region’s third largest economy.

 The single currency fell to $1.3079 after the Italian auction from a session high of $1.3123, that was hit after a survey showed euro zone economic and business confidence improved for a fourth straight month in February.

 The euro held above Tuesday’s low of $1.3018, which was its weakest since Jan.
-7, but strategists further losses were likely as uneasy investors wait to see whether Italian politicians can form a coalition, or will call fresh elections.
+7, but strategists say further losses are likely as uneasy investors wait to see whether Italian politicians can form a coalition, or will call fresh elections.

 “Euro weakness is going to return and I think by the end of the day we will see a drop through yesterday’s lows,” said Adam Myers, senior FX strategist at Credit Agricole.